NicoleDreon/me/README.md

 ### Past Entries/User Homepage

-Once logged in the user will be directd to their hompage which displays all their past journal entries.
-The daily inspiration quote is being pulled in from the Zen Quotes API.
+Once logged in the user is directd to their hompage which displays all their past journal entries and a daily inspirational quote which is being pulled in from the Zen Quotes API.

 ![past entry with quote](https://github.com/NicoleDreon/me/blob/main/static/past_entry.png)